Technology / Data

 "Natural persons" is an important phrase here.
 Natural person = human being.
 Not a corporation or legal entity.

-Who is Affected by GDPR ?
+Who is Affected by GDPR?

-GDPR is affects almost every company in the EU or doing business in the EU.
+GDPR affects almost every company in the EU or doing business in the EU.
 According to CSO, the following are organizations that must comply with GDPR:

 • Companies physically present in the EU

-• Companies that don't reside in the EU, but process personal data of those living in the EU nations
+• Companies that don't reside in the EU, but process the personal data of those living in the EU nations

 • Companies that have more than 250 employees